rootisgod/rootisgod/_posts/2019/2020-05-05-Linux-Partition-Resizing.md

 {% include header.md %}

 We’ve all been there… Make a Linux VM, the disk is too small… Arggh!
-I come from a Windows world where a disk resize is a click away in Disk Management, and so this scenario has always filled me with dread, especially as their is no GUI.
-And, a google for a disk resize in linux always suggests using parted or something similar.
+I come from a Windows world where a disk resize is a click away in Disk Management, and so this scenario has always filled me with dread, especially as there is no GUI.
+And, a google for a disk resize in linux always suggests using parted or something similar, or a billion mental commands.
 No good without a UI...

 So, to test this out, make a VM in ESXi (or Virtualbox etc…) and make it small.
 This one is 8GB.